 A Look Into: CSS3 2D Transformations

-The Transformation module is a tremendous addition in CSS3, it takes the way we manipulate elements on a website to the next level.
+The Transformation module, a tremendous addition in CSS3, takes the way we manipulate elements on a website to the next level.

-There are some experiments that really amaze me, however, we are not going to build something like a CSS-only icon that can somehow transform into an Autobot, as it may be overwhelming and not quite usable in real life as well.
+While some experiments are truly amazing, we are not going to build something like a CSS-only icon that can somehow transform into an Autobot, as it might be overwhelming and not quite usable in real life.

-Instead, this time, we will be stepping back and reviewing the basics of CSS3 2D Transformations to see how it works at a fundamental level.
+Instead, this time, we will step back and review the basics of CSS3 2D Transformations to see how they work at a fundamental level.

 Beginner’s Guide to CSS3 (Updated)